Pizza is one of the foods New York is known for. The options are endless, whether it's a greasy pepperoni pie or something covered in tomato sauce.

 So there are plenty of pizza places you can try to find the best pizza in the city.
 But where is the most top-rated pizza shop in New York?

-We've created a list of the most incredible restaurants or shops you can go to eat pizza in New York City.
+We've created a list of the Best Pizza in New York City for you below.

 You can get pizza all over the world, and each place has put its stamp on it.
 Chicago is home to the deep dish, and Italy is where pizza comes from.

 It's known for its delicious pizza with thin crusts.
 So what is it about pizza that makes it an NYC pizza?

 A New York-style pizza has a thin crust that you can fold over.
 They are big and wide, so people can buy the whole pie or get individual thin-crust slices.

 Traditionally, New York pizza comes with fresh mozzarella, and sweet tomato sauce, with other toppings being added to it.